lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

             ].join('');
 </pre>

 This chunk of code first checks for a user name, which can be extracted from a valid Delicious login cookie, if one was found.
-If not found, the command will failâ€”so the preview built here will instruct the user to login at Delicious before going further.
+If not found, the command will fail—so the preview built here will instruct the user to login at Delicious before going further.

 The second precondition for using the command is that the bookmark has been given a title.
-By default, this is the title of the current pageâ€”but, some pages don't offer titles.
+By default, this is the title of the current page—but, some pages don't offer titles.
 So, an error needs to be flagged if the user hasn't manually supplied a title in this case.

 Finally, notice in both of these error cases, a string of HTML is composed in the variable `tmpl`.
 This will be used at the end of the method to populate the DOM node passed in as `pblock`.